 Using the Wrong Weight

-While you shouldn’t be afraid to use a heavier weight, if your form is being compromised, that weight is too much.
+While you shouldn’t be afraid to use a heavier weight, if your form is compromised, that weight is too much.

 Keep the weight heavier when going shorter distances and lighter if you’re carrying for a longer distance, such as 40 to 60 meters.